 KATY MARTIN is a visual artist whose work combines painting, photography and performance.
-She also makes film and video.
+She also makes films and videos.

-Collaborations include Berlin-NYC, a weekly photo exchange with a Berlin artist (ongoing since 2011); The Meeting Point, performance-based work with three Paris artists (2012-2018) and curatorial projects with a Shanghai film-maker (2005-2010).
+Collaborations include Berlin-NYC, a weekly photo exchange with a Berlin artist (ongoing since 2011); The Meeting Point, performance-based work with three Paris artists (2012-2018), and curatorial projects with a Shanghai film programmer (2005-2010).

 Influences